aleosin/blank/README.md

 * Auto-generated admin interface on top of ORM.
 * Auto-generated REST API on top of ORM.

-Uses React, Redux and Material UI:
+Uses React, Redux (not yet) and Material UI:
 * To build custom user-facing application.

 Uses Docker to ease development and production setup.